 [For this quotation from Isaiah and the purpose of parables, see commentary on Matthew 13:13.]

-“and their sin would be forgiven.”
+“and be forgiven of their sin.”
 The more literal translation is, “and it be forgiven them,” but the verb “be forgiven” is singular in the text, so it does not refer to the people but to the sin of the people.